JWST view of four infant galaxies at z=8.31-8.49 in the MACS0416 field and implications for reionization: Discussion

 The redshifts of Y1-E and Y1-W agree with each other within the uncertainties, and their rest-frame relative velocity is only $97\pm64$~km~s$^{-1}$.
-The average is $z=8.311\pm0.003$, which is in very good agreement with the previously reported $z=8.3118\pm0.0003$ based on [O~\textsc{\romannum{3}}]~88~$\mu$m \citep{Tamura2019} and $z=8.31132\pm0.00037$ based on [C~\textsc{\romannum{2}}]~157.5~$\mu$m \citep{Bakx2020} for Y1.
-The apparent [O~\textsc{\romannum{3}}]~88~$\mu$m line flux measured by \citep{Tamura2019} is 0.66~Jy~km~s$^{-1}$, which corresponds to $7.92\times 10^{-18}$~erg~cm$^{-2}$~s$^{-1}$ at the observed frequency (364.377~GHz).
-Therefore, the line flux ratio of [O~\textsc{\romannum{3}}]~$\lambda$5007 and 88~$\mu$m is 2.79.
+The average is $z=8.311\pm0.003$, which is in very good agreement with the previously reported $z=8.3118\pm0.0003$ based on [\ion{O}{3}]~88~$\mu$m \citep{Tamura2019} and $z=8.31132\pm0.00037$ based on [\ion{C}{2}]~157.5~$\mu$m \citep{Bakx2020} for Y1.
+The apparent [\ion{O}{3}]~88~$\mu$m line flux measured by \citep{Tamura2019} is 0.66~Jy~km~s$^{-1}$, which corresponds to $7.92\times 10^{-18}$~erg~cm$^{-2}$~s$^{-1}$ at the observed frequency (364.377~GHz).
+Therefore, the line intensity ratio of [\ion{O}{3}]~$\lambda$5007 and 88~$\mu$m is 2.79.

-For JD, our redshift of $z=8.341\pm0.002$ disagrees with the previously reported $z=9.28$ by \citet{Laporte2021MNRAS}, which was based on their claimed detection of the [O~\textsc{\romannum{3}}]~88~$\mu$m line.
-That redshift would give no obvious identification for the emission line observed at 4.68~\micron.
-We have reduced the same ALMA Band 7 data used by these authors but do not detect a line (Appendix~A) .
-At $z=8.346\pm0.002$, the velocity offset from JD to JD-N is $160\pm64$~km~s$^{-1}$.
+For JD, our redshift $z=8.341\pm0.002$ disagrees with the previously reported $z=9.28$ \citep{Laporte2021MNRAS}, which was based on the claimed ${\rm S/N\approx 6}$ detection of the [\ion{O}{3}]~88~$\mu$m line.
+That redshift could not explain the emission line observed at 4.68~\micron. {Therefore, we believe that their identification of the [\ion{O}{3}]~88~$\mu$m line is incorrect and that the claimed detection is likely due to a false positive.
+There have been a few cases in the literature reporting seemingly significant millimeter line detections indicative of high redshifts but being subsequently refuted \citep[e.g.,][gave recent examples]{Popping2023, Harikane2024}, and JD reinforces the need for caution. }

-According to the lens model of \citet{Diego2023}, the magnification factors for Y1 and JD/JD-N are $\mu=1.21$ and 2.26, respectively.
-Based on their magnitudes in F150W (sampling the rest-frame UV range of $\sim$1430--1790\AA\ at these redshifts), their intrinsic absolute UV magnitudes after correcting the lensing magnifications are $M_{\rm UV} =-20.85$, $-19.66$ and $-19.80$~mag for Y1, JD, and JD-N, respectively.
+According to the lens model of \citet{Diego2023}, the magnification factors for Y1, the JD/JD-N pair, and f090d\_018 are $\mu=1.21$, 2.26, and 1.32, respectively.
+Based on their magnitudes in F150W (sampling the rest-frame UV range of $\sim$1430--1790\AA), their intrinsic absolute UV magnitudes after correcting for lensing magnifications are $M_{\rm UV} =-20.83$, $-19.60$, $-19.77$, and $-19.57$~mag for Y1, JD, JD-N, and f090\_018, respectively.
 The observed size of Y1 as a whole is only marginally affected by the magnification, and its corresponding physical size along the long axis is $\sim$3.4~kpc.
 The separation of JD and JD-N, on the other hand, is affected significantly by lensing.
-Their separation in the source plane is $\sim$0\farcs51, which corresponds to 2.4~kpc.
-Therefore, JD and JD-N very likely form a interacting pair.
+Their separation in the source plane (see Table~\ref{tbl:phot}) is $\sim$0\farcs51, which corresponds to 2.4~kpc.
+The velocity offset between JD and JD-N is only $160\pm64$~km~s$^{-1}$.
+Therefore, JD and JD-N should form an interacting pair.